We are educating and forming the leaders of tomorrow. Come join us!

 Here at Holy Spirit School, our mission is to provide students with an excellent academic program in a value-centered atmosphere which instills in the community Christ-centered moral values.
-We accomplish this through our dedicated faculty and staff, cutting edge curriculum and grounded moral teachings.
+We fulfill this mission through our dedicated faculty and staff, cutting edge curriculum, individualized instruction, and grounded moral teachings.
 For over 50 years, we have been educating the whole-child: academically, spiritually, physically and emotionally.
 We are very proud of the many accomplishments of our students and know that we will continue to prepare all of our students for high school, college and beyond!

 Our enriching Pre-K 3 program is designed to meet the cognitive, social, emotional, and spiritual needs of each child.
 The program for three-year olds focuses on presenting letters, shapes, colors, and holiday themes in a structured and nurturing environment.
 Students in our Pre- K 3 program take part in our P.E. and Library program, have opportunities for Music and Movement, and participate in community service projects.
 We recognize that each child is a gift from God!